LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 of characters and will develop his repertoire of squad formations, preferred rendezvous locations and the use of light sources.

+The last scenario, the crawl, is the only one that takes place in a multi-floor setting, spanning 10 varied levels, requiring lots of time and focus to beat and providing considerable replayability.
-The last scenario takes place in a multi-floor setting, giving player the choice of exploration of a single level at a time or portions of many levels along a single staircase.
-This should be considered the gist and the main challenge of the game, involving strategic resource management and area denial elements.
-Compared to that, the smaller scenarios provide more tactical training and offer variety and entertainment of chaising a high-score between the deaths^H^H^H^H^H^H long crawls.
+The player has a choice of exploring a single level at a time or portions of many levels along a single staircase.
+The scenario is the gist and the main challenge of the game, involving strategic resource management and area denial elements.
+Compared to that, the smaller scenarios provide more tactical training and offer variety and entertainment of chasing a high-score between the deaths^H^H^H^H^H^H the brave attempts at the long crawl scenario.

 Monsters